darrelhong/blogfromhome/src/content/posts/how-to-setup-samba-share-on-fedora-server.md

         public = yes
 ```

-You many require sudo permissions to edit the file.
+You may require sudo permissions to edit the file.

 ### Enable nmb